Lava Beds National Monument: Modoc War

-During the Modoc War of 1872–1873, warriors of a band led by Kintpuash (Captain Jack) used the lava beds as a defensive stronghold to resist being captured and returned to the Klamath Reservation in Oregon, to which they had been removed, as European Americans wanted their lands.
-The Modoc took refuge in a natural lava fortress that was later named Captain Jack's Stronghold.
+During the Modoc War of 1872–1873, warriors of a band led by Kintpuash (Captain Jack) used the lava beds as a defensive stronghold after unarmed Modoc prisoners were fired on by American cavalry after the Battle of Lost River.
+A long standing cultural center for the Modoc, they consolidated their remaining forces in a natural lava fortress that was later named Captain Jack's Stronghold.
 From this defensive base, a group of 53 fighting men and their families held off US Army forces, amounting to ten times the Modocs' population, for five months.

-In April 1873, at a peace commission meeting, Captain Jack killed General Edward Canby while associates killed Reverend Eleazer Smith and wounded two other commissioners.
-Canby was the only casualty of the Indian Wars who had the rank of general at the time of his death.
-The Modoc mistakenly thought the Americans would leave if their leaders were killed.
-Instead Army reinforcements were brought in and the Modoc were eventually forced to surrender.
-Kintpuash and his associates were convicted of war crimes for the murders, and executed by hanging at Fort Klamath.
+In April 1873, a meeting of the Peace Commission between representatives of the Modoc and American Government, resulted in the death of Edward Canby and Reverend Eleazer Smith.
+Details of the altercation vary, but public outcry at the death of Canby was substantial, as the only casualty of the Indian Wars who held the rank of general at the time of his death.
+Army reinforcements were brought in, and after a protracted war the Modoc were eventually forced to surrender.

+Kintpuash and Modoc leaders Schonchin John, Black Jim, and Boston Charley were hung by the neck until death and beheaded at the conclusion of an American war tribunal at Fort Klamath.
+First hand accounts detail that during their confinement at Fort Klamath, war crimes were committed against Kintpuash and Schonchin as they were repeatedly beaten and drugged with opium, including the morning immediately before their tribunal hearings.